footcricket05/SRMEduHub/README.md

 ## License

-SRMEduHub is open-source and licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+SRMEduHub is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 By contributing, you agree to have your contributions covered by this license. 📜📚

 We aim to make SRMEduHub an invaluable resource for SRM students.
 If you have questions or suggestions, don't hesitate to reach out to the repository maintainers. 🤔📧